-Homeschooling the older kids when you have babies and toddlers in the house is probably the most challenging time.
-With a baby or tot small enough to be held a lot, a soft cloth baby carrier or sling is your best friend.
-It keeps your youngest close and happy and meet his needs while you read to or work with older children.
+With a baby or tot who needs to nurse or be held a lot, a soft cloth baby carrier or sling is your best friend.
+It keeps your youngest close and happy and allows you to meet his needs while you read to or work with older children.

 Use feeding times for study periods and read aloud time.

-Since you’ll likely be sitting down to feed your baby anyway, have your other child(ren) read to you or sit them on your other side and read aloud to them.
-Your baby will benefit too from hearing words read aloud.
-They will learn that reading is a pleasurable activity, and hearing all those words spoken will improve their own vocabulary and reading skills later on.
+Since you’ll likely be sitting down to feed your baby anyway, have your other child(ren) read to you, or read aloud to them.
+Your baby will also benefit from hearing books read aloud.
+Baby will learn that reading is a pleasurable activity.
+And hearing all those words spoken will improve their own vocabulary and reading skills later on.

-For preschool and Kindergarteners, a literature based curriculum like Five In a Row may be just the thing if you have lots of little kids.
+For preschool and Kindergarten, a literature based, unit study curriculum like Five In a Row may be just the thing if you have lots of little kids.
 Read my review of Five in a Row here or check it out on Amazon.

 Create and enforce quiet time/nap time.

-When your baby or toddler is napping is an ideal time for more focused attention on the schoolwork, but what if nobody is still napping?
+But what if nobody is still napping?
 Create and enforce quiet time.
-This is a good time for you to regroup and rest or catch up a struggling reader or child who needs some extra attention with school.
+This is a good time for you to regroup and rest or help a child who needs some extra attention with schoolwork.

-If you have older children, let them take turns taking care of the baby/toddler in the house for short periods.
-This allows you to spend some one on one time with each child during the day.
+If you have older children, have take turns taking care of the baby/toddler in the house for short periods.
+This allows you to spend some one on one time with each child during the day and encourages bonding.

-If your children are older (and certainly once they’re all reading well!), things are a little easier.
+If your children are older (and certainly once they’re all reading well!), things are much easier.
 They no longer need a lot of supervision, and your role becomes that of facilitator.
-Most older homeschooled kids are pretty accustomed to figuring things out on their own and coming to you when they get stuck and need some help or to get more information.
-And for trips to the library!
+Most older homeschooled kids get great at figuring things out on their own.
+They’ll come to you when they get stuck and need some help or to get more information.

-With older kids, you can definitely use their size and maturity to help you get things done around the house, increasing the time you have available for homeschooling projects and field trips.
+With older kids, their maturity is an asset with getting things done around the house.
+This increases the time you have available for homeschooling projects and field trips.

 Get your kids involved in chores and meal preparation.

 I cannot emphasize this enough.
 Learning how to clean up, complete simple handy projects around the house, do laundry and cook is very important real life preparation.
-In the old days, they called this stuff home economics!
+In the old days, they called this home economics.

-The reason I mention this is because as a homeschooling family, your house will likely get messier simply due to the fact that the kids are in it more hours of the day!
+I mention this because as a homeschooling family, your house will likely get messy simply due to the fact that the kids are in it more hours of the day!

-Teaching through the summer can make up for lost time you experience during the year due to having a baby or illness or other family challenges that come up.
+Teaching through the summer can make up for lost time you experience during the year due to having a baby, illness or other family challenges that come up.
 Some parents even do a little schoolwork on the weekends.
 Why should learning be limited to 5 days a week?
 In adulthood, learning isn’t limited to tidy hours.

-One of the best things about homeschooling is the fact that learning can take place anytime, anywhere.
+One of the best things about homeschooling is that learning can take place anytime, anywhere.
 Sometimes I even have to urge my kids to stop reading or building or creating and Go.To.Bed.
-My oldest can often be found reading his Science book at 10 PM (past his bedtime!).
+My oldest is often reading his science textbook at 10 PM (past his bedtime!).

 Use your support network.